isomerpages/moe-pasirrissec/_subject-combination/Subject Combinations Available/Upper Secondary Normal Academic.md

 <a href="#section-7">Art</a><br>
 <a href="#section-8">Design &amp; Technology</a>

+<h3 id="section-2">Humanities</h3>

-<h3 id="section-2">Humanities</h3><p>Upper Secondary students must read at least one Humanities subject.
+Upper Secondary students must read at least one Humanities subject.
 If the student is reading only one Humanities subject, he MUST take ‘Humanities’, comprising a compulsory Social Studies component (SS) and an Elective component.
-In PRSS, the options for the Elective component are Elective History (EHist) and Elective Geography (EGeo).</p>
+In PRSS, the options for the Elective component are Elective History (EHist) and Elective Geography (EGeo).

 | Choices available <br>(N-Level) | Humanities <br> (Compulsory) |
 | -------- | -------- |